TekstoSense/word-root-finder/README.md

 # Word Root Finder - A Semantic approach for stemming

-Word Root Finder API is based on our paper Personalised Terms Derivative(PETD) selected in the conference "International Conference on Information Technology" December 2016, IIIT Bhubaneswar, India.
+Word Root Finder API is based on our paper Personalised Terms Derivative(PTD) selected in the conference "International Conference on Information Technology" December 2016, IIIT Bhubaneswar, India.
 It will be available/indexed in IEEE explore very soon.
 You can also refer the article from our website [TekstoSense](https://www.tekstosense.com).

 Word Root Finder includes existing concept of linguistic and morphological stemming provided by PorterStemmer and K-Stem enriched with Semantic approach to find root word.
 The semantic approach of finding Root word is very useful for many Search engine like Solr and Elastic Search.

-Refer our [PETD](https://www.tekstosense.com) document for complete details.
+Refer our [PTD](https://www.tekstosense.com) document for complete details.

 Release version : 2.0.0 includes wordsense disambiguation based on [JIGSAW](http://aclweb.org/anthology/S/S07/S07-1088.pdf) and [Personalised Page Rank](http://www.aclweb.org/anthology/E09-1005).
 Our next release 3.0.0 will include Apache licensed Word sense disambiguation.